Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 13. Put regular functions on the Lightning Utility Bar.

-Continue reading to learn how each of these tips can help to improve your lightning experience.
+Continue reading to learn how each of these tips can help to improve your Salesforce Lightning experience.

 1. Set every Lightning page to default on Details